jburguete/mpcotool/README.md

      It multiplies the total number of simulations:
 > x (number of iterations)

-* Moreover, both brute force algorithms can be coupled with a gradient based method by using:
+* Moreover, both brute force algorithms can be coupled with a direction search method by using:
-  * *gradient_type*: method to estimate the gradient.
+  * *direction*: method to estimate the optimal direction.
 Two options are currently available:
     * coordinates: coordinates descent method.